Markov chains revisited: Introduction: Markov processes and their long-term behaviour

 One of the most well-understood and extensively studied aspects of Markov processes is their \emph{long-term} (or \emph{asymptotic} or \emph{long-run}) behaviour.
 Without getting into technicalities (we will have plenty of these later!), the possible long-term behaviours can be roughly grouped into four types (see also Fig.~\ref{fig:cartoon}): \begin{enumerate} \item The sample paths of the process diverge to infinity in a finite amount of time.
 Because discrete-time processes can only change state once per step and single step transitions of infinite size are usually not allowed, only continuous-time processes exhibit this behaviour.
 In this case, the process is said to be \emph{explosive} and the time at which this event occurs is called the \emph{explosion time}. \item The process diverges to infinity in an infinite amount of time.
 In this case, the process is said to be \emph{transient}.
-Processes that are not explosive nor transient are said to be \emph{recurrent}. \item The paths do not tend to infinity and keep revisiting certain small areas of the state space but the frequency of this visits tends to zero over time.
-In this case, the mass of the distribution describing process's location in the state space escapes to infinity: the probability that the process is inside any given small subset of the state space tends to zero as time tends to infinity.
-For euclidean-valued processes ``small'' usually means compact in the usual topology, while for chains it usually means finite.
+Processes that are not explosive nor transient are said to be \emph{recurrent}. \item The paths do not tend to infinity and keep revisiting certain small subsets of the state space (for euclidean-valued processes `small' typically means compact in the usual topology, while for chains it usually means finite).
+However, the excursions from these states get larger and larger over time and the frequency of the visits decays to zero.
+In this case, the mass of the distribution describing process's location spreads out over the entire state space and the probability that the process lies inside any given small set tends to zero as time progresses.
 In this case, the process is said to be \emph{null recurrent}. \item None of the above.
-In this case, for each path, there exists at least one small subset of the state space for which the frequency of the path's visits does not degenerate to zero.
-Consequently, the mass of the distribution of the process's location does not permanently escape to infinity.
-In this case, the process is said to be \emph{positive recurrent}. \end{enumerate}
+In this case, for each path, there are small subsets of the state space for which the frequency of the path's visits does not degenerate to zero.
+Consequently, the mass of the distribution of the process's location does not vanish over time and instead concentrates around these small subsets.
+The process is then said to be \emph{positive recurrent}. \end{enumerate}